 All that taken into consideration, let’s look at how we might approach certain subjects.

 It is sometimes best if you can use a long lens, or at least a zoom lens - including one that came as a package deal with your camera, if it allows a range from say, 25 - 200mm.
+Tilt-shift lenses are great but also quite expensive.
 By standing well back from your subject and closing the lens down, you will find there is less distortion than if you were closer.
-Although, at closer range you can pick out certain parts of the building that might provide some good abstract shots, such as in the frame work or the reflections in windows from other buildings.
+Although, at closer range, you can pick out certain parts of the building that might provide some good abstract shots, such as in the framework or the reflections in windows from other buildings.
 And for reasons of your own, you may want to purposely distort their shapes anyway.
 You are limited only by your own imagination to look at each structure on its merits.

 Old buildings and ruins